 If you speak even more than three, you might be known as a polyglot.
 And if you’re any of the above, you can also describe yourself as multilingual.

 So what of those who long surpassed being merely bilingual or trilingual?
 There have always been people who can talk or write in several tongues.

 For example, German polyglot Emil Krebs could communicate in 68 languages.

 Kató Lomb, a Hungarian interpreter and translator, worked in 16 languages.

 A modern-day polyglot who can speak more languages than we can imagine doing is American professor Alexander Arguelles, who fluently speaks about 36 languages.

 Another example is teenager Timothy Doner.
 He became well known via his YouTube videos, in which he speaks more than 20 languages.

-With busuu, you can learn up 12 different languages.
-Whether you want to become a polyglot or to simply learn one new language, we’ve got the tools to help you.
+You can learn up to 13 different languages on Busuu – the app home to a community of 120 language learners.
+Whether you want to become trilingual or a polyglot, or simply learn one new language, we’ve got the tools to help you.